pangyuteng/make-og-pixel-great-again/README.md

 ```

-+ to save space, download then delete these photos, and reupload using below solution.
++ to save space, download then delete photos in space.csv where column "observation" == "This item takes up space.", and reupload using below solution.

     + *** do not use broswer "save as" when downloading image *** , you will not retain the metadata in the jpgs!